 - The selling component of the site.
 The main goal of any e-commerce site is to sell.
 Therefore, it is worth assessing the selling component, which consists of:

 - Company’s pricing policy (prices are lower/higher than the market or like everyone else)

 - Availability of a guarantee for the goods

-- Convenience of contact information
+- The convenience of contact information

 - Availability of different communication methods

 - Existence of discounts, bonuses, and other loyalty programs

 As a result, you can conclude where you are inferior to them from the client’s point of view and find ideas that need to be implemented in your business.